 You will find all required forms on our website at http://barnard.edu/finaid/early-decision

-4. How can I track my application?
-How do I know if my application is complete?
+4. How can I track my financial aid application?
+How do I know if my financial aid application is complete?

-You can track your application using the Financial Aid Portal.
-To log in, use the 7-digit password issued by the Admissions Office and click on 'First-Time User'.
-You will need to enter in your first name and birthdate (MM/DD/CCYY) to gain access to the portal.
+You can track your financial aid application using the Financial Aid Portal.
+To log in to the portal, use the 7-digit Login ID provided by the Financial Aid Office and click on 'First-Time User'.
+You will need to enter your first name and birthdate (MM/DD/CCYY) to gain access to the portal.

 5. Can I email my tax documents to the Financial Aid Office?